 11. Diamond Necklace

 As I’m sure many of you have old jewelry in your jewelry box that you never wear, I had a few pieces from an ex that I just did not like.
 I never wore the diamond earrings, and I had a necklace that was just not my style and in white gold.
 I decided to turn these 5 diamonds into something new and special.
-I used Kate the Diamond Concierge again for this and utilized her upcyle program.
-She basically turns your old jewelry you never wear into something new and amazing just for you.
+I used Kate the Diamond Concierge again for this and utilized her upcycle program.
+She basically turns the old jewelry you never wear into something new and amazing just for you.
 There’s a $97 upcycle consultation fee on top of the jewelry labor but you can waive this fee with code JESSICA97.
 This was such a cool experience and I love my new pieces she made which you can see here.